 Your best bet is to apply for aid for each year of college.
 If you don’t receive any offer of aid during the first couple of years and your financial situation hasn’t changed, then you can consider not applying.

 After you fill out and submit your FAFSA, you’ll get a student aid report (SAR).
-You can then verify that your EFC and aid qualification from the U.S. Department of Education is in line with your predictions (from tip #4 above).
+You can then verify that your student aid index (SAI) and aid qualification from the U.S. Department of Education is in line with your predictions (from tip #4 above).

-If you haven’t predicted your EFC and how much need-based aid you might receive, you need to get over to my EFC calculator and get started.
+If you haven’t predicted your SAI and how much need-based aid you might receive, you need to get over to my SAI calculator and get started.

 If things don’t match up, verify what went wrong.
 Did you enter the correct and same data in both places?
 Was anything missing?
 If you can’t figure out the discrepancy, the colleges can help you.
 Or you can hire me to help you with this or any other area of college planning.

-7. Have your student set up usernames and passwords with college admissions tracking portals.
+7. Make sure your student sets up usernames and passwords with college admissions tracking portals.

 Applying for financial aid and applying for admission are two different processes.
 You may need to set up a username and password to submit an application through your college’s application portal, or a login will provided once you’ve applied, through the college’s tracking system, which is usually part of the same portal.
 Always check your school’s dates and deadlines for applying for financial aid, admissions, scholarships, etc.